Traffic tickets: How to fight a speeding ticket in Minnesota

 7. Actual speed within speed limit

 The claimed, measured speed was wrong, inaccurate.
 The actual speed was within the speed limit.
 No trial evidence proves a speed over.
-In any event, the speed was reasonable and prudent, with no collision or risk of one.
+But in any event, the speed was reasonable and prudent, with no collision or risk of one.

 8. Many others